cushonz/TA-Scheduling-Algorithm/Report_3.md

 	The priority is to find the reason for duplicate assignments, after fixing this the code will be mostly functional aside from edge cases and some minor optimizations that can be made as far as prioritization goes.
 	After fixing the bugs that currently exist in the code the user interface will then begin being developed.
 	Aditionally I would like to add the ability for the assignments to be written to a file or 'pickled'.
+	We plan to find a way tp print out the specific students student by assining numbers to them and adding a list to be able to acces them and print out what they are avalable for.